Dentistry and Workers’ Compensation: What You Need to Know

 General Dentists are essentially the gatekeepers for individuals seeking Dental Care.

 They generally make the initial evaluations and determine the scope and direction of Dental Care.
-They generally provide services such as Dental Cleaning, Dental X-Rays, Restorative Care which include treating tooth decay.
-This is usually done providing fillings.
-Also, they treat cracked, chipped or missing teeth.
+They generally provide services such as Dental Cleaning, Dental X-rays, and Restorative Care, which include treating tooth decay.
+This is usually done by providing fillings.
+Also, they treat cracked, chipped, or missing teeth.
 They also provide whitening services.
-Further, they address additional oral care issues such as gum disease and root issues.
+Further, they address oral care issues such as gum disease and root issues.

 General Dentists provide regular teeth cleaning and evaluation services.